threefoldfoundation/www_threefold_io/content/blog/depin_summit_recap/index.md

 ### Final Reflections

 What an unforgettable experience.
-We were honored to co-host this landmark event along with EV3 and Sahre, and deeply proud to have showcased a diverse range of groundbreaking DePIN projects while spotlighting Africa as a powerful hub for emerging technology and innovation.
+We were honored to co-host this landmark event along with EV3 and Share, and deeply proud to have showcased a diverse range of groundbreaking DePIN projects while spotlighting Africa as a powerful hub for emerging technology and innovation.

 <br/>